IJSComplexMatter/cddm/doc/quickstart.rst

    >>> background_fft = ((background,),) * 1024
    >>> fft = subtract(fft, background_fft)

 However, most of the times it is not possible to acquire a good estimator of the background image.
-The algorithm allows for the background removal as a part of normalization procedure, so it is not necessary to remove the background completely.
-This will be discussed later in greater detail.
+The algorithm allows you to remove the background within the normalization procedure, so it is not necessary to fully remove the background prior to the calculation of the correlation function.

 Until now, none of the processing has yet took place because all processing functions that were applied have not yet been executed.
-The execution of the video processing function takes place in real-time when we start the iteration over frames, e.g. when we calculate the correlation function.
+The execution of the video processing function takes place in real-time when we start the iteration over the frames, e.g. when we calculate the correlation function.
 If you need to inspect the results of the video processing you have to load the calculation results in memory.
 To load the results of the processing into memory, to inspect the data you can do

 .. doctest::